paulmura9/Java-Lab/README.md

 <img src="java-logo.png" alt="java_logo" width="300" height="auto">

+Java is a high-level, object-oriented programming language designed for portability across platforms.
+Its syntax is similar to that of C++ and C

-Each branch contains the exercises for one lab.
+## Each branch contains the exercises for one lab.

 ## Resources
 - [Campus Virtual Java Lab](https://cv.upt.ro/course/view.php?id=3981)